dbl-works/terraform/autoscaling/ecs/README.md

   scale_down_upper_bound = 0
   sns_topic_arn = "arn:aws:sns:us-east-1:12345678:slack-sns" # If present, it will send notifications to the SNS topics when the alarm is triggered ecs_autoscale_role_arn = "arn:aws:iam::123456789:role/ecs-autoscale"
-  threshold_up             = 60 # This value will be used as default if threshold_up is not provided in the autoscale_metrics
-  threshold_down           = 20 # This value will be used as default if threshold_down is not provided in the autoscale_metrics
 }
 ```